RhetTbull/osxphotos/API_README.md

 Returns a unique digest of the photo's properties and metadata; useful for detecting changes in any property/metadata of the photo.

+#### `tables()`

+Returns a PhotoTables object which provides access to the underlying SQLite database tables for the photo.
+See [PhotoTables](#phototables) for more details.
+This is useful for debugging or developing new features but is not intended for general use.

 #### `json()`

 Returns a JSON representation of all photo info.